kosude/thallium/docs/pages/api/_api.rst

 =============

 Welcome to the Thallium Public API Reference.
-This is a group of comprehensive documentation for all public API functions, structures, etc. To continue, select one of the sections below:
+This is a group of comprehensive documentation for all public API functions, structures, etc. To continue, select one of the sections listed on this page.

 .. toctree::
-    :glob:

-    debuggers/debuggers
+    :maxdepth: 1

+    core/_core
+    vulkan/_vulkan